canonical/mongodb-operator/documentation/tutorial.md

 juju ssh mongodb/0
 mongosh "<uri copied from juju run-action  database-integrator/0 get-credentials --wait>"
 ```
-*Note: be sure you wrap the URI in `"` with no trailing whitespace*
+*Note: be sure you wrap the URI in `"` with no trailing whitespace*.

 This will output an error message:
 ```